allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 On the backend, we allow checking the version of the MBox engine that the user has and serve different content depending on it.
-For example, when the screen contains the `switch` component, supported from version `1.21`, we can define that for users who have the app with the older versions of MBox, `checkbox` will be displayed instead.
+For example, when the screen contains the `switch` component, supported since version `1.21`, we can define that for users who have the app with the older versions of MBox, `checkbox` will be displayed instead.

 ![Fallback mechanism](/img/articles/2022-07-09-mbox-server-driven-ui-for-mobile-apps/5_fallback.png)